COST GUIDES

 Switching from one type of boiler to another can require more work and additional parts, so expect to pay more than if you're replacing like-for-like.

-Pros of a combi boiler
+Pros and cons of a combi boiler

 • High energy efficiency